-• on_setattr - A callable that is run whenever the user attempts to set an attribute (either by assignment like i.x = 42 or by using setattr like setattr(i, "x", 42)).
+• on_setattr (callable, or a list of callables, or None, or attrs.setters.NO_OP) - A callable that is run whenever the user attempts to set an attribute (either by assignment like i. x = 42 or by using setattr like setattr(i, "x", 42)).
 It receives the same arguments as validators: the instance, the attribute that is being modified, and the new value.